Compare commits

 from .database import DatabaseManager

-from .blender import ImageBlender, TransitionGenerator, RifeDownloader, PracticalRifeEnv, FilmEnv, OPTICAL_FLOW_PRESETS
+from .blender import ImageBlender, TransitionGenerator, RifeDownloader, PracticalRifeEnv, FilmEnv, BimVfiEnv, OPTICAL_FLOW_PRESETS

 from .blender import ImageBlender, TransitionGenerator, RifeDownloader, PracticalRifeEnv